Improving the Community Through Better Nutrition

 Milwaukee County UW-Extension participates in the Wisconsin Nutrition Education Program (WNEP).
-WNEP helps limited resource families and individuals choose healthful diets, purchase and prepare healthful food and handle it safely, and become more food secure by spending their food dollars wisely.
+WNEP helps limited resource families and individuals choose healthful diets, purchase and prepare healthful food, and become more food secure by spending their food dollars wisely.
 For more information about WNEP, download our flyer.

 WNEP Programming Highlights